pip-services/pip-services-docs/content/en/getting_started/recipes/mongodb_persistence/_index.md

 The **MongoDbConnection** class provides MongoDB connectivity using a plain driver.
 To reduce the number of database connections needed, a connection can be defined and then shared through multiple persistence components.

-By default, **MongoDbPersistence** tries to establish a local connection on MongoDb’s default port - 27017.
+By default, **MongoDbPersistence** tries to establish a local connection on MongoDb's default port - 27017.
 If the desired MongoDb server is located elsewhere, the persistence should be configured with the corresponding host and port information.
 Persistence configuration can be performed in a number of ways.

 The example below demonstrates how the **ConfigParams** class can be used for persistence configuration.
 To learn more about this class, and about microservice configuration in general, be sure to read [this](../../../../conceptual/configuration/configurations/).